lyubogeorgiev/Java-Advanced/Generics/README.md

 Generic box that contains 1 element of any type.
 To override the toString() method displaying the class name by using variable_name.getClass().getName();

+Exercise 02 - Generic Box Integer
+-

+The same Generic box class from he previous exercise, but test it with Integer instead of String this time.